NEWS & COMMUNITY INVOLVEMENT

 STS STEEL'S MEMBERSHIP IN ORGANIZATIONS

 STS Steel is a member of several profession and community organizations.
 STS has been a member of the Northeastern Subcontractors Association (NESCA) since 1984.
 STS Steel became a member of AISC in 1985.
 Glenn Tabolt serves on the AISC North American Steel Conference Planning Committee.
 Glenn Tabolt participates on the American Made Committee, a committee to advance American manufacturing.
 STS Steel donated money to help sponsor the showing of the American Made Movie at Proctors.
-Glenn is also a member of the Steering Committee of the Unified Military Affairs Council (UMAC), and a member of the Mohonasen Business Advisory Board.
+Glenn is also a member of the Steering Committee of the Unified Military Affairs Council (UMAC).
+Project Manager Jeremy Krupa is a member of the Mohonasen Business Advisory Board.

 STS SUPPORTS THE COMMUNITY